Kobryn: World War II and recent times

-During the 1939 Invasion of Poland, Kobryn was the battle scene of the Battle of Kobryń between the Polish 60th Infantry Division of Colonel Adam Epler and the German 19th Panzer Corps of General Heinz Guderian.
+During the 1939 German invasion of Poland, the Battle of Kobryń took place between the Polish 60th Infantry Division of Colonel Adam Epler and the German 19th Panzer Corps of General Heinz Guderian.
 After three days of fighting, the Poles withdrew southwards and the Germans entered the town, which they three days later handed over to the Soviets in accordance with the Molotov–Ribbentrop Pact.
-On 14 November 1939, Kobryn was incorporated into the Byelorussian SSR.
+On 14 November 1939, Kobryn was incorporated into the Byelorussian SSR, despite lying in a territory dominated by ethnic Ukrainians.

-From 23 June 1941 until 20 July 1944, Kobryn was occupied by Nazi Germany and administered as a part of the Generalbezirk Wolhynien-Podolien of Reichskommissariat Ukraine.
+From 23 June 1941 until 20 July 1944, following the German invasion of the Soviet Union, Kobryn was occupied by Nazi Germany and administered as a part of the Generalbezirk Wolhynien-Podolien of Reichskommissariat Ukraine.
 During the latter period, the majority of Jewish inhabitants were first amassed in a ghetto and then murdered by the Nazis in their extermination camps.

 Two Polish priests, The Reverend Władysław Grobelny and Jan Wolski from Kobryń near Brześć, arrested for helping the Jews, were executed on October 15, 1942 together with a number of Jews from the Brześć ghetto.

 In 1944, the town was captured by the Red Army.
-Since 1991, it is a part of the Republic of Belarus.
+Since 1991, it has remained part of the Republic of Belarus.